omara569/reddit_ufc_nlp/README.md

 pip install requirements.txt
 ```

-## HuggingFace model
+## Hugging Face model

-To select the HuggingFace model, change the ```bert_model``` variable in the ```params_default``` dictionary to be the desired model.
+To select the Hugging Face model, change the ```bert_model``` variable in the ```params_default``` dictionary to be the desired model.
 Though the variable name is "bert_model", is is not actually limited to BERT models, and is actually an XLNet model by default.
 Note that if an XLNet model is not being used, the following libraries must have their "transformers" imports adjusted:
 - The "sentiment_analysis.py" file in the "sentiment_analysis" directory
 - The "get_model.py" file in the "text_model" directory